Xi'an City Wall

 From 1958 onward, the start of preparedness for war prompted the construction of numerous air-raid shelters within the city wall, inflicting severe damage upon it.
 In the subsequent two decades, faced with a housing shortage, local residents dismantled bricks from the city wall to build makeshift houses on either side.
 This led to a squalid and disorderly environment, with garbage accumulating in the moat.
 As a consequence, the city wall was on the verge of disappearing.

 By 1984, the Xi'an City Wall had become an impediment to urban traffic and marred the city's appearance, prompting many people to propose its demolition.
-This echoed similar fates of city walls in Beijing, Chengdu, Jinan, and other cities, which were successively torn down.
+This echoed similar fates of city walls in Beijing, Chengdu, Jinan, and other cities in China, which were successively torn down.

 However, Zhang Tiemin, then mayor of Xi'an, recognized the irreplaceable value of the city wall.
 He emphasized that while demolishing it would be a straightforward task, reconstruction would be an arduous, near-impossible feat.
 Driven by a strong commitment to cultural heritage preservation, Mayor Zhang spearheaded a city-wide restoration effort.